 Questions about insurance for residential treatment can be directed to our utilization reviewers.
 They can be reached at (888) EMILY-77.

 If you’d like to learn a little more about residential services, you can watch this video about our adult residential treatment and this video about our adolescent treatment (residential/outpatient).
 Interested in getting started at our program or referring a client?
 Call our residential admissions team at (888) EMILY-77 ext.
 1111.

-We believe that the changes and overall evolution of residential care at The Emily Program has improved greatly during the past year and half.
+We believe that the changes and overall evolution of residential care at The Emily Program have improved greatly during the past year and a half.
 Our staff enjoys what they do and that shows in the personalized, compassionate care they provide to anyone who enters our doors.
 And, of course, we are beyond thrilled to begin offering this level of treatment in OH and WA!